janny801/Basic-R-programs-for-Statistics-Class/README.md

   - Since it's lower than the multiple R², it suggests that additional predictors may improve the model.
 - **P-value for x (0.139)**:
   - This suggests that the relationship between `x` and `y` is not statistically significant at the common 0.05 significance level.

+Overall, while the model suggests a positive relationship between `x` and `y`, the R² value indicates that other factors may also influence `y`, and the model does not explain all of the variability.